 So you had better get moving NOW.

-Therefore, your next move here is simple and straightforward: Come up with a list of the lifestyle changes you want to see happen, then give yourself time to make them a part of your life.
+Here is what to do: Come up with a list of the lifestyle changes you want to see happen, then give yourself time to make them a part of your life.

 The philosophy of Kaizen is all about going after small, continuous improvement.
 It’s the kind of small improvement that builds up over time, over week, months and years of regular practice.

-This is surely the best way to help you banish short-term and silver bullet thinking.
+This is the best way to help you banish short-term and silver bullet thinking.

-Achieving a healthy lifestyle is, after all, more of a marathon than sprint—meaning slow and steady wins the race.
+Achieving a healthy lifestyle is more of a marathon than sprint—meaning slow and steady wins the race.

 As a result, embrace the small, continuous improvement philosophy and aim to get 1 percent better each day.